Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 The flag serves as a unifying symbol for the diverse archipelagos that make up French Polynesia, including the Society Islands (with Tahiti), the Marquesas Islands, the Tuamotu Archipelago, the Gambier Islands, and the Austral Islands.
 It represents the shared cultural heritage and aspirations of these island groups within the framework of their relationship with France.

-Interesting Facts About French Polynesia
+Interesting facts about French Polynesia

 • French Polynesia comprises 118 islands and atolls spread over an area of the South Pacific Ocean roughly the size of Western Europe, making it one of the largest groups of islands in the world.